 Sometimes, things can and do go wrong.
 When they do – listen to customer feedback and act accordingly to improve your offering.
 If a client didn't receive some printed materials in time, find ways to ensure faster deliveries in future.
 If they felt neglected, go above and beyond to ensure communication is improved next time.
 Don't beat yourself up if you make mistakes with customers.
 Turn a negative into a positive by learning something from the experience and move on.

 Remember that saying: "keep your friends close, but your enemies closer"?
 Well, the same could be said for freelancers.
 Make friends with all of your competitors because it's better to have allies than anything else.
 You never know, your competition might help you out, or throw work your way.
 Just remember to 'trust on merit' and keep your cards close to your chest because not everyone will be morally sound.

 It is incredibly difficult – and expensive – to attract new customers and convince them to hire you.
 Once you've won them over, you shouldn't be seeing them as a 'one-off' thing.
 You should be thinking about having them for the long-term.

 This means that you should keep a customer database – check out these CRM suggestions – and stay in touch with people who have worked with you in the past.
 This will hopefully build relationships and encourage people to hire you again.
 Keep the communication channels open by sending out newsletters – Mailchimp is our tool of choice.
 Remind people that you're still available.

 If there's one gold nugget of wisdom I can share on beating the competition it's this – don't give the 'hard sell'.
 It's so off-putting to potential clients because no one likes pushy sales tactics.

-When speaking to a potential customer for the first time be friendly, confident and helpful.
+When speaking to a potential customer for the first time, be friendly, confident and helpful.
 Don't expect anything from it.
 Just be yourself and offer friendly advice.
-This really will set you apart from your competition because a lot of people are still being too aggressive in their approach.
+It really will set you apart from your competition because a lot of people are still too aggressive in their approach.